-Ekalaka Public Schools Schedule of Findings and Questioned Costs (Continued)
+Schedule of Findings and Questioned Costs (Continued)

-2022-002 No Documentation of Approval of Transfers by the Board
+2023-002 No Documentation of Approval of Transfers by the Board

-Criteria or Specific Requirement: According to Montana Code Annotated 20-9-208, the District is required to obtain explicit approval for transferring funds from theBoard of Trustees.
+Criteria or Specific Requirement: According to Montana Code Annotated 20-9-208, the District is required to obtain explicit approval for transferring funds from the Board of Trustees.

-Condition: The District transferred financial support from the elementary transporation, high school transporation and bus depreciation funds to the interlocal cooperative agreement without obtaining the necessary approval required by statute.
+Condition: The District transferred financial support from various funds without obtaining the necessary approval required by statute.